Systematic · Diversifying alpha · U.S. equities

 Alpha Research

 A research pipeline ingests price, fundamental, event, and news data and produces cross-sectional rankings of the universe.
+Fundamentals enter as first reported and news as it arrived, never as later revised.
 Signal families span value, momentum, quality, capital discipline, defensive, reversal, liquidity, post-earnings drift, and sentiment.
 Every candidate has to clear an orthogonality and decay-resistance bar before it earns a weight in the live book.

 3. 03